RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/options.md

 RXU translates an unsuffixed string ``"string"`` to the following expression:
 ```
-(!!DS("string"))
+(!DS("string"))
 ```
-!!DS is a helper routine defined in ``Unicode.cls``; DS stands for Default String. !!DS implements the current OPTIONS DEFAULTSTRING setting.
+!DS is a helper routine defined in ``Unicode.cls``; DS stands for Default String. !DS implements the current OPTIONS DEFAULTSTRING setting.

 ## OPTIONS COERCIONS